Careers360 Logo

 Hence proved.

-i) Solve each of the following question using appropriate Euclid’s axiom: In the Fig. 5.12:
+Question:12 i) Solve each of the following questions using appropriate Euclid’s axiom: In the Fig. 5.12:

-ii) Solve each of the following question using appropriate Euclid’s axiom: In the Fig. 5.12:
+ii) Solve each of the following questions using appropriate to Euclid’s axiom: In Fig. 5.12:

 BM = BN, M is the mid-point of AB and N is the mid-point of BC.
 Show that AB = BC.